Uptane Standard for Design and Implementation 2.1.0

 The Targets metadata on a repository contains all of the information about images to be installed on ECUs.
-This includes filenames, hashes, file sizes, and MAY also include other useful information about images, such as what types of hardware are compatible with a particular image.
+This includes filenames, hashes, and file sizes.
+It can also include other useful information, such as what types of hardware are compatible with a particular image.

-To be available to install on clients, all images on the repository MUST have their metadata listed in a Targets role.
-Each Targets role MAY provide a list of some images on the repository.
-This list MUST provide, at a minimum, the following information about each image:
+To be available to install on clients, all images on the repository SHALL have their metadata listed in a Targets role.
+Each Targets role can provide a list of some images on the repository.
+This list SHALL provide, at a minimum, the following information about each image:

 - The image filename